Skip to main content

 1. Enter headlines and descriptions in the position where you want them to appear (Headline 1, Description 2, etc.).
 Note: Google requires a minimum of three headlines and two descriptions total to generate an ad.

-2. Use account tags and Blueprint tags to dynamically insert variations of headlines and descriptions to rotate through.
+2. Use account tags and Blueprint tags to dynamically insert multiple headlines and descriptions to rotate through.

 • Account Tags: [account.name] in [account.city] in Headline 1